zumatande/kerosene/README.md

 Please do send pull requests and bug reports, positive feedback is always welcome.

-## Acknowledgements
+## Acknowledgement

-I would like to Thanks
+I would like to Thank

     * Matt (@mgwidmann)
     * Drew Olson (@drewolson)